coreinfrastructure/best-practices-badge/doc/testing.md

 GITHUB_PASSWORD=real_password m test/features/github_login_test.rb
 ```

-After completing the VCR recording, `github_login_test.rb' revokes the authorization of the oauth app so that Github doesn't complain about committing a live token to the repo.
+After completing the VCR recording, `github_login_test.rb` revokes the authorization of the oauth app so that Github doesn't complain about committing a live token to the repo.
 To manually walk through the login process with Github OAuth authentication, you can run the rails server with

 ```bash
 RAILS_ENV=test rails s -p 31337 -b 0.0.0.0